 - TOEFL score- applicants should have their TOEFL score electronically sent to the University of Wisconsin Law School by using the institutional code C130

 - IELTS score- applicants should contact the test center directly where they took the IELTS test and request that their test score be sent to the following E-Delivery account using the IELTS system.
 All IELTS centers worldwide are able to send scores electronically to our institution.
 You must provide the following information to the test center where you took the test when requesting your score:

 - E-Delivery Account Name: University of Wisconsin Law School

 - Address (associated with E-Delivery account): 975 Bascom Mall, Madison, WI 53706

-If you are claiming Wisconsin residency, the Graduate Programs Office will email you the Record of Residence form for you to complete.
+The Graduate Programs Office will email you instructions to complete the Record of Residence Form online.

 Usually, applicants will be notified of a decision within four weeks after the application file is considered complete, but that cannot always be guaranteed.
 The Graduate Programs Office corresponds with applicants primarily through email, and occasionally by regular mail.

 All LL.M.-LI applicants are considered for a scholarship.
 Many applicants do receive at least a partial tuition scholarship.
 Applicants are notified of a scholarship via email at the time they are admitted.

 University of Wisconsin Law School